And as a result, July was the first time an accurate year-over-year comparison of a nine-casino market could be done.

 To really understand Golden Nugget’s power, we need to look at year-to-date totals.

 Golden Nugget alone, year to date, has earned $93,536,687 just in online casino winnings.
-Besides the self-branded app, Betfair NJ, PlaySugarHouse Casino, and BetAmerica all operate under the license.
+Besides the self-branded app, Betfair NJ (now FanDuel NJ), PlaySugarHouse Casino, and BetAmerica all operate under the license.
 And all of them have an online sportsbook attached.

 Added to that is Betfair’s connection to the No. 1 sportsbook app in the state: FanDuel Sportsbook.
 That link gives Betfair a big boost in terms of cross-selling, which in turn helps Golden Nugget’s online revenue totals.